lamarqued/testMoment/README.md

 ### Prerequisites

-In order to run the project, you will need npm v6.14 and React v16.13.1 installed.
+In order to run the project, you will need npm v6.14+, yarn v1.15.2 and React v16.13.1 installed.

 ### Installation